Load Balancing Using Sparse Communication: Introduction

+Using state approximation explicitly in the design has several benefits.
+State approximation is a natural abstraction for aggregate information learned over a sequence of sparse communications.
+It also allows for the freedom for the designer to choose the load balancing algorithm independently from the communication protocol, leading to greater flexibility in practical implementations.
+Indeed, one would expect a performant full-information algorithm would also perform reasonably well under good, if not perfect, state approximation, as is evidenced by recent empirical successes in algorithms that combine conventional load balancing with state approximation \citep{van2019hyper, vargaftik2020lsq}.

-Finally, state approximation also serves as a useful conceptual intermediary, breaking the more complex relationship between communication and performance into two, more tractable relationships of communication-approximation and approximation-performance, respectively.
-So, instead of directly reasoning about whether sparse communication can lead to good performance, we will seek to understand: \begin{enumerate} \item {Can} sparse communication be used to achieve reasonable, if imperfect, state approximations? \item {Can} reasonable state approximations lead to good performance? \end{enumerate}
+Perhaps equally important, state approximation is a useful conceptual intermediary that breaks a complex design challenge into more manageable sub-tasks which we can now tackle individually: \begin{enumerate} \item How to use sparse communication to achieve reasonably accurate state approximations? \item How to leverage reasonably accurate state approximations for good performance? \end{enumerate}

-\paragraph{Preview of Main Contributions} The main objective of the present paper is to answer these questions.
-To this end, we propose a model for designing and analyzing communication-constrained load balancing systems, dubbed \emph{Communication, Approximation, Resource allocation, and dynamic Environment}, or \emph{CARE} (Figure \ref{fig:CARE}).
-As its name suggests, the model consists of four components that formalize the main functional units in our problem.
+\paragraph{Preview of Main Contributions} To answer these questions, we propose a model for designing and analyzing communication-constrained load balancing systems, consisting of modules that represent {Communication, Approximation, Resource allocation, and Environment}, respectively.
+We will refer to this model by its acronym, {CARE} (Figure \ref{fig:CARE}).
 The communication and approximation components specify how the servers communicate with the load balancer, and how the load balancer converts the messages into an approximation of the server states.
 The resource allocation component captures how the load balancer maps the state approximation into routing actions.
-Finally, the dynamic environment describes the underpinning stochastic mechanisms that drive the arrivals and services.
-The system operator is entitled to make various design choices in each of the first three components, with only the dynamic environment being taken as given.
-Using the CARE model, we make the following contributions:
+Finally, the environment describes the underpinning stochastic mechanisms that drive the arrivals and services.
+The system operator is entitled to make various design choices in each of the first three components, with only the environment being taken as given.